dnstanciu/pool-tracker-pro/README.md

 The original software was developed at Meshflow Limited (Company No. 12027794) and was released under the MIT Licence.

-This is the maintained version.
+This repo is the maintained version.